SirTensor/chatbot-QnA-clipper/README.md

 - No data is sent to remote servers
 - All processing happens locally in your browser
 - No tracking or analytics are included
+- For more detailed information, please see the full [Privacy Policy](privacy-policy.md).

 ## Important Notes & Limitations